The world’s highest-located hovertrain right in Tyrol

 In December of 1983, the local council approved the project of an “air-cushion railway” and construction started soon thereafter.
 On 14 December 1985, the underground hovertrain in Serfaus was put into operation.
 The official opening ceremony took place on 16 January 1986.

 In the making: a state-of-the-art underground

 In spring of 2017, construction of a new underground started.
-Since then, a lot has happened: The “Seilbahn” (cable car) and “Parkplatz” (car park) stations were renewed and the “Zentrum” (village centre) and “Kirche” (church) stops were built.
-Since the 2018/2019 winter season, passengers benefit from new entries and exits that are both accessible and suitable for baby buggies.
+Since then, a lot has happened: The “Seilbahn” (cable car) and “Parkplatz” (parking area) stations were renewed and the “Zentrum” (centre) and “Kirche” (church) stops were built.
+Since the 2018-2019 winter season, passengers benefit from new entrances and exits that are accessible for baby strollers.
 This once again highlights the village’s objective of being particularly family-friendly.
 With a transport capacity of 3,000 people per hour, the Serfaus underground swiftly and conveniently takes passengers from A to B.